Seth W. Wolk, MD, MHSA is an Adjunct Professor and Director of Student Engagement

-He is the retired system chief medical officer of Spectrum Health, a $7 billion not-for-profit integrated health system based in West Michigan.
+He is the retired system chief medical officer of Spectrum Health, an $8 billion not-for-profit integrated health system based in West Michigan.
 In that role, Dr. Wolk was dedicated to physician relationships and strategies focused on delivering high-quality and more efficient care.
-He also was responsible for the system’s clinically integrated network, system quality and safety departments, clinical informatics, clinical regulatory affairs, telehealth platform, care management, patient experience, and performance improvement.
+He was responsible for the system’s clinically integrated network, system quality and safety departments, clinical informatics, clinical regulatory affairs, telehealth platform, care management, patient experience, and performance improvement.
+He also served as the President of Spectrum Health Medical Group, one of the largest multi-specialty employed physician group in Michigan.

 Background: Formerly a board-certified vascular surgeon, he earned his medical degree from Harvard Medical School and completed his general surgery residency at Massachusetts General Hospital in Boston.
 Following this, he performed his fellowship in peripheral vascular surgery at the Mayo Clinic in Rochester, Minnesota.
 Dr. Wolk also has a graduate degree in health care services administration from the University of Michigan School of Public Health.
 Additionally, he was a physician fellow at the Veterans Health Administration National Center for Patient Safety.
 Dr. Wolk is an accomplished researcher with multiple publications and book chapters.
 He has been involved with medical student and resident education and has been recognized for many honors and teaching awards from the University of Michigan Medical School and University of New Mexico School of Medicine.
 He presently holds the role of associate professor of surgery with the Michigan State University College of Human Medicine.
-Affiliations: Dr. Wolk is a member of the American College of Surgeons, the Massachusetts General Hospital Surgical Society, the Society for Vascular Surgery, the Midwestern Vascular Surgical Society, the Central Surgical Association, the American Venous Forum and the Mayo Clinic Alumni Association.
+He also holds an Adjunct Faculty position at the University of Providence.

 - HMP 603: Organization and Management of Healthcare Systems